estate jewelry, vintage jewelry, antique diamond wedding rings

 In England, estate jewelry may be marked "ct" for karat with a "c" instead of a "k", this hallmark was used form 1789 to 1975.

 It is not correct to measure the purity of gold used in estate jewelry, antique jewelry or vintage jewelry solely based on a gold hallmark.
-Many pieces of estate jewelry were never hallmarked and many gold jewelry hallmarks have worn off with wear and use.
+Many pieces of estate jewelry were never hallmarked and many gold jewelry hallmarks have worn off with wear.
 Often gold marks are inaccurate.

-CORRESPONDING US and EUROPEAN FINESS GOLD HALLMARKS USED in ESTATE JEWELRY AND VINTAGE JEWELRY
+CORRESPONDING US and EUROPEAN GOLD HALLMARKS as found in ESTATE JEWELRY AND VINTAGE JEWELRY

 US Karat